tritant/ComfyUI-Flux_Keys_Modifier/README.md

 ## 🧰 How to Install

-Just git clone this repo or copy file to your ComfyUI custom nodes directory:
+Just copy file flux_style_editor_node.py  to your ComfyUI custom nodes directory:
 Then restart ComfyUI.